Nitish-Kshatriya-P/assessment/README.md

 test_movies.py — Requires seeded test data
 ─────────────────────────────────────────────────
 These tests query the database and assert against real documents.
 They require a test database with pre-loaded content before they will pass.
+All the tests are AI_generated.

 Required setup before running test_movies.py: